zoidbergZA/trtl-apps/README.md

 In the firebase console *functions* tab, copy the URL of the bootstrap function.

 Use a HTTP client to make a GET request to the bootstrap endpoint using the service admin password you created earlier.
 The password must be set in the 'x-trtl-apps-admin' request header.
 If the service bootstrapped succesfully, it will send a response containing the service's master wallet mnemonic seed.
 Save this in a safe place along with your service admin password, it is the only way to recover the service wallet!

+# Development

+### Updating firestore indexes

+If you have updated the firestore index it is important to also add the changes to source control.
+In the firebase CLI, run `firebase firestore:indexes` to get the JSON, then overwrite the content of the `firestore.indexes.json` file in the root of the project folder.

+### Updating firestore security rules

+If you have updated the firestore rules it is important to also add the changes to source control.
+In the firebase console, copy the rules text and overwrite the content of the `firestore.rules` file in the root folder of the project.

+### Updating OpenAPI documentation

+Copy the `swagger.json` openAPI spec into the `src/docs/openapi` folder.
+Deploy to firebase hosting.